kitian616/jekyll-TeXt-theme/_posts/2022-10-28-VISUG-Conference-Orleans.md

     toc: true
 ---

-During VisugXL, there was a talk about Orleans.
+During [VisugXL][6], there was a talk about Orleans by Johnny Hooyberghs.
 This is the summary of my notes during that talk.

 <!--more-->